 There’s also a new avenue you’ve seen used in social media: personalization.
 “The ability to automate bringing in somebody’s name, or company name, or other information about them from their account into the B2B video itself.
 You get a little B2B video pop-up that says, ‘Hey, Dave.
 You’ve been friends with Tyler for five years.’
 It’s neat and novel in that sense, but think about it in a B2B world.
 I could send a B2B video out to a hundred thousand people, and when it lands in your inbox, Dave, you see something specific to you or your name right in the B2B video.”

 Using techniques like those strategically in the funnel will yield results.
 But don’t forget the rest of the journey.
-Make B2B video organic throughout.
+Make video a key element throughout your marketing and B2B communications.

 Ultimately, Tyler thinks that we should consider getting beyond thinking of B2B video “as a separate channel or silo” and “using B2B video content that you may have today or creating some net new assets to help support and improve the existing programs you’re already doing.”

-- What about using B2B video to merchandise white papers and ebooks?
+- What about using video to merchandise other content marketing efforts, like white papers and ebooks?

-- Could our social media team use calls to action in B2B video?
+- Could our social media team use calls to action in video?

 - Can I use on-demand webinars as a way to again drive leads all year round from those live webinars that we did previously?